psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 * `Add-Type -TypeDefinition $zipEncoderDef` defines new C# class, a custom   encoder which replaces back slashes with forward slashes.
 The object of this class is passed as last parameter to `CreateFromDirectory` method.
 * The fourth parameter of `CreateFromDirectory` is `true` to indicate that `$env:APPVEYOR_BUILD_FOLDER\cov-int` directory must be included into archive as a root directory (otherwise, only content of `cov-int` is included).
 That is required by Coverity Scan.
-* After compressing the scan data there will be file named `<APPVEYOR_PROJECT_NAME>.zip` under `APPVEYOR_BUILD_FOLDER`.
+* After compressing the scan data the file named `<APPVEYOR_PROJECT_NAME>.zip` will be cerated under `APPVEYOR_BUILD_FOLDER`.

 ## Uploading Scan Data to Coverity Scan Server

 That last step is the most complex one.
-In order to upload scan data to Coverity Scan server we need to send multipart/form‐data[^fn-multipart] HTML form containing archived scan data along with some build metadata (the process is documented in *Upload a Project Build* page of your Coverity Scan project web GUI).
+In order to upload scan data to Coverity Scan server we need to send multipart/form‐data[^fn-multipart] HTML form containing archived scan data along with some build metadata (the process is documented in ‘Upload a Project Build’ page of your Coverity Scan project web GUI).
 This can be accomplished in many ways, I’ll use `System.Net.Http.MultipartFormDataContent`.

-First, we need to initialize `HttpClient` and `MultipartFormDataContent`:
+First, we need to initialise `HttpClient` and `MultipartFormDataContent`:
 {% highlight powershell %}
 # Upload results to Coverity server.
 "Uploading Coverity results..."